survive-the-century/survive-the-century/book/text/chapter_pay-for-transition.md

 ---
-title:
+title: "Pay for transition"
-style:
+style: chapter
 conflict:
 decade:
 economy:
-temperature:
+temperature: 1.6
 ---

-## Pay for transition

 The world agrees to the fastest possible transition to a zero-emissions world, even though this will require some changes to people’s lifestyles in rich countries.
+{:.leader-sentence}

 Cars, meat and fashion soon become luxury items.

 A lot of people grumble about the lack of alternatives: a lot of things people need have been taken away, with nothing offered in their place.